cmxin24/Philosophers_Go/README.md

 # 42 Philosophers in Go

-This project is an implementation of the 42 Philosophers task by using Go language.
+This project is rewrite my C vertion 42 Philosophers task by using Go language.

 ## Build